Pollen Services & Research

 Research funding has been provided by UK Research Councils (BBSRC & NERC), the University itself and European Union funding, such as Marie Curie and COST action grants.

-NPARU has been producing pollen forecasts at the University of Worcester since 1995 and has, and continues to be, a leader in the UK for the discipline.
+We have been producing pollen forecasts at the University of Worcester since 1995 and has, and continues to be, a leader in the UK for the discipline.
 Over the years we have studied pollen and fungal spore dispersal, fungal crop pathogen detection, plant responses to pathogens, hay fever treatment efficacy, pollen levels in soil, pollen in a forensic context, allergenic plant flowering phenology and new techniques in the detection of bioaerosols.

-Work within NPARU underpinned two Impact Case Studies used in the University’s Research Excellence Framework 2014 submission in Biological Sciences.
+Our work underpinned two Impact Case Studies used in the University’s Research Excellence Framework 2014 submission in Biological Sciences.
 These REF2014 case studies have contributed to improving the quality of life for hay fever sufferers and improving crop protection against plant diseases.
 Staff will also be contributing to the REF2021.
 We have translated our high-level research into practice, through advising governmental boards and of course the daily pollen forecasts.

 Staff contribute to the University of Worcester’s undergraduate and masters taught courses as well as directing the studies of doctorate students.
 Our undergraduate and postgraduate opportunities enable our students and researchers to explore real world biological problems in society.
 We use modern technology to carry out world-leading research and deliver quality teaching on our degree courses.